Exercise Talisman Sabre: Annual exercises

 The activities took place in the North Australian Range Complex (Bradshaw and Mount Bundy Training Areas and Delamere Air Weapons Range) and the East Australian Range Complex (Shoalwater Bay, Townsville and Cowley Beach Training Areas).
 A large-scale amphibious landing was also conducted at Fog Bay in the Northern Territory.

-Talisman Saber 2017 began in June 2017 and involved more than 33,000 Australian and US troops.
+Talisman Sabre 2017 began in June 2017 and involved more than 33,000 Australian and US troops.
 Alongside the USS Bonhomme Richard, 20 other ships and over 200 aircraft took part in what was the countries' largest exercise to date.
 Personnel from New Zealand, Japan, and Canada were embedded within Australian and United States units.
 Additionally, the Chinese Navy deployed a Type 815G Dongdiao-class electronic surveillance ship to monitor the exercise.

 Talisman Sabre 2019 began in July 2019, with more than 34,000 personnel participating from 18 countries, including Australia, United States, Canada, Japan and New Zealand.
 The Exercise was officially launched on 8 July 2019 on board USS Ronald Reagan.
 Once again, the Chinese Navy sent a Type 815G Dongdiao-class ship, the Tianwangxing (Uranus), to monitor the exercise, and there was speculation that China had a "keen interest" in how Japan's vessels interacted with and operated alongside the ADF and the US forces.
 The F-35B also made its debut in Australia during the exercise aboard USS Wasp.
 It was also the first time that both Canberra-class LHDs, HMAS Canberra and HMAS Adelaide, had operated together.

-Talisman Saber 2021 was conducted in July 2021.
+Talisman Sabre 2021 was conducted starting from 14 to 31 July 2021.
 The exercise was modified in scope and scale, with added health protection measures due to COVID-19 considerations.
 More than 17,000 personnel from Australia and the United States and forces from Canada, Japan, New Zealand, the Republic of Korea and the United Kingdom, while the Australia-based personnel from India, Indonesia, France and Germany observed the exercise.
 Additionally, MIM-104 Patriot Systems were tested in the exercise for the first time.
 For what was believed to be also the first time, the Chinese Navy deployed two Type 815 spy ships to observe the exercise: the Tianwangxing and her younger sister the Haiwangxing (Neptune).

-Opposition and protests

-There have been regular protests against the exercises since 2007.

-There was opposition to Talisman Sabre 2007 from peace activists and a number of environmental groups, with environmental concerns ranging from general contamination to the purported damaging effects of sonar on local marine life.
-The Australian and American militaries have previously recognized the environmental concerns of operating in this area, with troops undergoing environmental impact briefings before arriving at the location in 2005, and an environmental training center to be constructed before the 2007 exercise.

-In 2013 a number of protesters ventured into the live-fire zone of the Shoalwater Bay Training Area.
-More protestors pledged to disrupt the exercises in 2015.